-The content and cognitive domains are the foundation of the TIMSS 2007 fourth- and eighth-grade assessments.
+The content and cognitive domains are the foundation of the TIMSS 2011 fourth- and eighth-grade assessments.
 The content domains differ for the fourth and eighth grades, reflecting the nature and difficulty of the mathematics widely taught at each grade.
 There is more emphasis on number at the fourth grade than at the eighth grade.
-At the eighth grade, two of the four content domains are geometry and algebra, but since geometry and algebra generally are not taught as a formal subjects in primary school, the domain assessed at the fourth grade focuses on geometric shapes and measures and introductory algebra concepts are included as part of number.
-At the fourth grade, the domain pertaining to data focuses on reading and displaying data whereas at eighth grade it includes more emphasis on interpretation of data and the fundamentals of probability (called "chance").
+At the eighth grade, two of the four content domains are algebra and geometry, but since algebra and geometry generally are not taught as formal subjects in primary school, the introductory algebra concepts assessed at the fourth grade are included as part of number and the geometric domain focuses on geometric shapes and measures.
+At the fourth grade, the domain pertaining to data focuses on reading and displaying data whereas at the eighth grade it includes more emphasis on interpretation of data and the fundamentals of probability (called "chance").